-Financial Statement Frauds are the deliberate misrepresentation of the financial condition of the business achieved through the willful misstatement or omission of amounts or disclosures in the Financial Statements.
+Financial Statement Frauds are the deliberate and false representation of the financial performance of the business.
+It could be the willful misstatement or omission of amounts or disclosures in the Financial Statements.

-Primary reason for committing Financial Statement Fraud is make the financials of the business appear to be better.
+Many times, individuals with good financial condition commit financial statement fraud for personal gain.
+But the primary reason for committing Financial Statement Fraud is to make the financials of the business appear to be better.
 There are multiple reasons for committing Financial Statement Frauds are as under:

 - To boost the stock prices.

 - Beat the analyst’s expectations and